-The choice of which estate is best for you is down to which of the estates offers what you require.
-Each has its positives and negatives.
+The choice of which estate is best for you comes down to which one offers what you require.
+Each has its pros and cons.

 - Tung Chung Crescent is the oldest, but the closest to the MTR and won awards for its construction.

 - Seaview Crescent is also older, is also close and has great views of the South China sea.